 Accountability and reporting

 APRA is an independent statutory agency established by the Australian Parliament under the Australian Prudential Regulation Authority Act 1998 (APRA Act).
-Our purpose is provided in section 8 of the APRA Act:
+Our purpose is provided in section 8:

 - APRA is established for the purpose of regulating bodies in the financial sector in accordance with other laws of the Commonwealth that provide for prudential regulation or for retirement income standards.